 One is symptomatic and supportive and other one aims at the underlying condition if present.

 The aim is pain relief and providing comfort to the patient.

-For most chronic myalgia, physical therapy can be a helpful treatment modality.
-This can help to increase the flexibility in sore muscles and strengthen the surrounding tissue to support the area.
+For chronic muscle aches, physical therapy is helpful to increase the flexibility in sore muscles and strengthen the surrounding tissue to support the area.

-Some cases may respondnd to anti-seizure drugs, such as pregabalin and antidepressants.
+Some cases may respond to anti-seizure drugs, such as pregabalin and antidepressants.

 If there is a specific condition that is resulting in muscle aches, it should be addressed.
 The treatment of the condition would vary from one condition to other.

 For myalgia induced by the drug, stopping the particular drug would result in relief from symptoms.